Multi-Jurisdictional Club League

 - The provision and maintenance of home fields.
 They are to identify all available fields to the league to allow for scheduling.
 The league does not apply for any field permits, except for the end-of-season Cup.

-Each member club is expected to provide volunteers to assist in the operation of the league and the end of season cups.
+- Each member club is expected to provide volunteers to assist in the operation of the league and the end of season cup/festival.